Process of tattooing: Aftercare

 Tattoo-specific salves have become widespread in recent years.

 Tattoo artists and people with tattoos vary widely in their preferred methods of caring for new tattoos.
-Some artists recommend keeping a new tattoo wrapped for the first 24 hours while others suggest removing temporary bandaging after two hours or less to allow the skin to breathe.
-Many tattooists advise against allowing too much contact with hot tub, pool water or soaking in a tub for the first two weeks to prevent the tattoo ink from washing out.
-In contrast other artists suggest that a new tattoo be bathed in very hot water early.
+Some artists recommend keeping a new tattoo wrapped for the first 24 hours, while other artists suggest removing temporary bandaging after two hours or less, to allow the skin to breathe.
+Many tattooists advise against allowing too much contact with hot tubs, pool water, or soaking in a tub for the first two weeks, to prevent the tattoo ink from washing-out.
+In contrast, other artists suggest that a new tattoo be bathed in very hot water early.

 General consensus for care advises against removing the flakes or scab that may form on a new tattoo, and avoiding exposing a new tattoo to the sun for extended periods for at least three weeks; both of these can contribute to fading of the image.
 It is agreed that a new tattoo needs to be kept clean.
-Various products may be recommended for application to the skin, ranging from those intended for the treatment of cuts, burns and scrapes, to panthenol, cocoa butter, A&D, hemp, lanolin, or salves.
-Oil based ointments are almost always recommended for use on very thin layers due to their inability to evaporate and therefore over-hydrate the already perforated skin.
-Recent scientific studies have demonstrated that wounds that are kept moist heal faster than wounds healing under dry conditions.
-In recent years specific commercial products have been developed for tattoo aftercare.
+Various products may be recommended for application to the skin, ranging from those intended for the treatment of cuts, burns, and scrapes, to panthenol, cocoa butter, A&D, hemp, lanolin, or salves.
+Oil-based ointments are almost always recommended for use on very thin layers, due to their inability to evaporate and therefore over-hydrate the already perforated skin.
+Recent scientific studies have demonstrated that wounds that are kept moist heal faster than wounds which heal under dry conditions.
+In recent years, specific commercial products have been developed for tattoo aftercare.
 Although opinions about these products vary, soap and warm water work well to keep a tattoo clean and free from infection.
-It is advised that fragrance-free soaps and soaps that contain alcohol not be used to clean the tattoo to avoid burning or drying out the tattoo too quickly.
-Try to avoid loofahs and unwashed clothes which both can contain bacteria that could get into the tattoo and cause an infection.
-The best way to dry your tattoo is to use a paper towel as regular towels may also contain bacteria, even if they are just washed.
+It is advised that fragrance-free soaps and soaps that contain alcohol not be used to clean the tattoo, to avoid burning or drying-out the tattoo too quickly.
+Try to avoid loofahs and unwashed clothes, which both can contain bacteria that could get into the tattoo and cause an infection.
+The best way to dry your tattoo is to use a paper towel, as regular towels may also contain bacteria, even if they are just washed.

 The amount of ink that remains in the skin throughout the healing process determines how the final tattoo will look.
-If a tattoo becomes infected or the flakes fall off too soon (e.g., if it absorbs too much water and sloughs off early or is picked or scraped off) then the ink will not be properly fixed in the skin and the final image will be negatively affected.
+If a tattoo becomes infected or the flakes fall off too soon (e.g., if it absorbs too much water and sloughs off early or is picked or scraped off), then the ink will not be properly fixed in the skin, and the final image will be negatively affected.